nattergabriel/mcq-pipeline/README.md

 2. Generate MCQs

-   This command runs the experiments defined in your `config.yaml` to generate multiple-choice questions from the extracted content.
-The results for each experiment are saved in a separate, named subfolder within the `generated_mcqs_dir`, always using the filename `generated_mcqs.json`.
+   This command runs the experiments defined in your `config.yaml` under `generation.experiments` to generate multiple-choice questions from the extracted content.
+The results for each experiment are saved in a separate, named subfolder within `output_dir/mcqs/`, always using the filename `generated_mcqs.json`.

    ```bash
    python main.py generate